-I shall treat our text in an accommodatory way, and I will take a threefold view of it; "With me you shall be in safeguard."
-First, spiritually; second, circumstantially; third, conditionally; that is, the safeguard depends upon certain conditions, which are implied in the first part of the verse: "Abide you with me, fear not; for he that seeks my life seeks your life; but with me you shall be in safeguard;" that is, if you abide with me; but Abiathar did not abide finally with David, and therefore becomes to us all a source of solemn instruction upon that point.
+I shall treat our text in an accommodatory way, and I will take a three-fold view of it; "With me thou shalt be in safeguard."
+First, spiritually; second, circumstantially; third, conditionally;-that is, the safeguard depends upon certain conditions, which are implied in the first part of the verse:-"Abide thou with me, fear not; for he that seeketh my life seeketh thy life; but with me thou shalt be in safeguard;" that is, if thou abidest with me; but Abiathar did not abide finally with David, and therefore becomes to us all a source of solemn instruction upon that point.